What is the Foundation of STEAM?

 – Arts Integration: Interweaves two or more areas of study with naturally aligning, equitably assessed standards.

 – STEM: Focuses on the process and inquiry of science, technology, engineering, and mathematics.

-The arts promote some incredibly valuable skills that are paramount to a STEAM mindset, including but not limited to:
+The arts promote some incredibly valuable skills that are paramount to a foundation of STEAM mindset, including but not limited to:

-These skills are integral parts of the processes of inquiry and design, as well as the mathematical and scientific practices and habits.
-Additionally, when we integrate the arts and allow students to think outside the box in terms of how they demonstrate their learning and knowledge of science, technology, engineering, and math concepts, we increase opportunities for rigor, engagement, passion, and discovery in the classroom.
+These skills are integral parts of the processes of inquiry and design, as well as the mathematical and scientific practices.
+Additionally, when we integrate the arts and allow students to think outside the box in terms of how they demonstrate their knowledge of science, technology, engineering, and math concepts, we increase opportunities for rigor, engagement, passion, and discovery in the classroom.